-Here's me answer to that age-old question: the glass is half-empty.
-Whether or not that makes me a pessimist is irrelevant, because me answer is based on statistics!
+Here's my answer to that age-old question: the glass is half-empty.
+Whether or not that makes me a pessimist is irrelevant, because my answer is based on statistics!

-Whether or not a glass if half-choc-a-bloc or half-empty depends on whether it is in the process of being filled, or emptied.
-If a glass is being filled, when it reaches half-way then it's half-choc-a-bloc.
+Whether or not a glass if half-full or half-empty depends on whether it is in the process of being filled, or emptied.
+If a glass is being filled, when it reaches half-way then it's half-full.
 If it's being emptied, when it reaches half-way then it's half-empty.
 Make sense?

 So how do we know whether the glass is being filled or emptied?
 Well we don't.
 But we can work out the average based on (admittedly unscientific) statistics...

-If we pressed pause on the world and then labelled every glass as either 'being filled' or 'being emptied', I reckon ya'd find that the majority of glasses were in the process of being emptied.
+If we pressed pause on the world and then labelled every glass as either 'being filled' or 'being emptied', I think you'd find that the majority of glasses were in the process of being emptied.
 This is because emptying a glass takes, on average, considerably longer than filling it.